mehulagg/gitlab_test/PROCESS.md

 preferable to merging something that we are not confident in, but should still be a rare case: most features can be allowed to slip a release.

-All Community Edition merge requests from GitLab team members merged on the freeze date (the 7th) should have a corresponding Enterprise Edition merge request, even if there are no conflicts.
-This is to reduce the size of the subsequent EE merge, as we often merge a lot to CE on the release date.
-For more information, see
-[Automatic CE->EE merge][automatic_ce_ee_merge] and
-[Guidelines for implementing Enterprise Edition features][ee_features].

 ### After the 7th